 In the age of monolithic apps and app servers, monitoring was relatively straightforward.
 With microservices, you’re dealing with more servers and more services, and monitoring gets complex fast.
 You have options — Nagios, Zabbix, or Prometheus.
 My preference goes to the Greek deity that stole fire from Mount Olympus and brought it to us.

-In 2002 Jeff Bezos issued a mandate that would change the world forever.
-At the very least it brought a massive change to how data is reused on the Internet: All teams will henceforth expose their data and functionality through service interfaces.
+All teams will henceforth expose their data and functionality through service interfaces.
 Teams must communicate with each other through these interfaces.
 There will be no other form of inter-process communication allowed: no direct linking, no direct reads of another team’s data store, no shared-memory model, no back-doors whatsoever.
 The only communication allowed is via service interface calls over the network.
 It doesn’t matter what technology they use.
 All service interfaces, without exception, must be designed from the ground up to be externalizable.
 That is to say, the team must plan and design to be able to expose the interface to developers in the outside world.
 No exceptions.
 Anyone who doesn’t do this will be fired.
 Thank you; have a nice day!
 That mandate kicked off a lot of what we now call the API economy.
 Many enterprises have APIs that deliver data so you can focus on building value rather than figuring out how to get the data.
 That said, most APIs out there are documented but don’t have a swagger.json you can import directly.
 The Web Integrator in TIBCO Cloud Integration lets you paste sample messages from API docs and use those as the basis for invoking REST APIs.

 Ever wanted to capture data from a form and send it somewhere useful?
 Google Forms handles the collection side well, but what about routing that data to an API?
 That’s where TIBCO Cloud Integration comes in.